 Compensation Table

-Please be advised that the first entry is not a JCG value and that this table is intended to act as guidance only.
+Please be advised that the first entry is not a JCG range and that this table is intended to act as guidance only.

 Special Damages In An Ankle Injury Compensation Claim